Javier-FernandezCarabantes/RNN-DAS/README.md

 # RNN-DAS: A New Deep Learning Approach for Detection and Real-Time Monitoring of Volcano-Tectonic Events Using Distributed Acoustic Sensing

 ## Overview
 RNN-DAS is an innovative Deep Learning model based on Recurrent Neural Networks (RNNs) with Long Short-Term Memory (LSTM) cells, developed for real-time Volcano-Seismic Signal Recognition (VSR) using Distributed Acoustic Sensing (DAS) measurements.
-The model was trained on a comprehensive dataset of Volcano-Tectonic (VT) events from the 2021 La Palma eruption, recorded by a high-fidelity submarine Distributed Acoustic Sensing array (HDAS) located near the eruption site.
+The model was trained on a comprehensive dataset of Volcano-Tectonic (VT) events from the 2021 La Palma eruption, recorded by a High-fidelity submarine Distributed Acoustic Sensing array (HDAS) located near the eruption site.

 RNN-DAS is capable of detecting VT events, analyzing their temporal evolution, and classifying their waveforms with approximately 97% accuracy.
 The model has demonstrated excellent generalization capabilities for different time intervals and volcanoes, facilitating continuous, real-time seismic monitoring with minimal computational resources and retraining requirements.